Snail3D/Mesh-Memory/FORK_CHANGES.md

   - Atomic writes for `config.json` and `motd.json` to prevent partial files on power loss or crashes.

 - Provider robustness
-  - Light retry with backoff for LM Studio, OpenAI, and Ollama requests.
   - Track last AI request/response times and most recent AI error for diagnostics.

 - Process safety